No, you cannot apply if you are already under a Scholarship Agreement with the department.

 - Successfully completing an assessment of your English language proficiency for applicants who have not completed the full four years of required higher education studies in a country where English is the main language.
 This is a requirement to gain approval to teach in NSW public schools.

 Scholarships contribute to increasing the supply of teachers for NSW public schools, with teaching subjects and location preferences forming part of the selection process.
 You may increase your chances of being awarded a scholarship if you are prepared to teach in a number of high-demand school education areas.

 Yes.
 Both successful and unsuccessful applicants are notified of the outcome via email once the selection process is completed.

 If you change your contact details after the closing date, please email your updated contact details to the department's Employment Programs team via firstname.lastname@example.org.

 The $7,500 annual training allowance and $6,000 appointment allowance must be declared as assessable income on annual income tax returns.
 Scholars may have tax withheld from their annual training allowance and appointment allowance.
 HECS-HELP repayments may also be withheld.

-On successful completion of their teacher education studies, and subject to meeting requirements of the department’s approval to teach process, scholars are appointed to a full-time permanent teaching position in a NSW public school, in an agreed location.
+On successful completion of their teacher education studies, and subject to meeting requirements of the department’s approval to teach process, scholars are appointed to a full-time permanent teaching position in a NSW public school, in an agreed location in line with the Scholarship Agreement.
+Scholars will be given one appointment and will not be offered multiple appointments under the scholarship.
 Scholars are awarded a $6,000 appointment allowance.
 A scholar may initially be appointed to a NSW public school temporarily as 'above establishment' until a suitable substantive vacancy arises.